KillerCodeMonkey/ngx-quill/README.md

 }
 ```

-## How to present the editor content
+## QuillViewComponent, QuillViewHTMLComponent & How to present the editor content

 In most cases a wysiwyg editor is used in backoffice to store the content to the database.
 On the other side this value should be used, to show the content to the enduser.